 History of Sydney, Nova Scotia

 Sydney was founded in 1785 and named in honour of Britain’s Home Secretary at the time, Thomas Townsend, 1st Viscount Sydney; a few years later, Sydney, Australia would also be named after him.
 Its original settlers included former soldiers and Loyalists escaping the chaos following the American Revolution.
 The town was the English capital of Cape Breton from its founding until 1820, when the island colony and its rich coal fields became part of Nova Scotia.
 It was that coal that would transform Sydney from a colonial town into a major industrial center, becoming a world leader in steel production.
 That industrial growth saw Sydney officially become a city in 1904, welcoming workers and their families from around the province and world.
-Today, Sydney continues to welcome people from around the world as they come to visit the city and the beautiful Cape Breton Island.
+Today, Sydney continues to welcome people from around the world as they come to visit the city and the beautiful island of Cape Breton.

 Sydney, Nova Scotia Attractions